Why you should see a doctor after a car accident even if you feel fine

 ✔ Symptoms include flashbacks, nightmares, anxiety, depression, or difficulty sleeping.

 📢 Key Takeaway: Just because you don’t feel pain immediately doesn’t mean you’re not injured.
-Many car accident injuries have delayed symptoms, so getting checked by a doctor is crucial.
+Many car accident injuries have delayed symptoms, so getting checked by a doctor is important.

 2. Adrenaline Can Mask Pain